TSFA Level 1 Certification Instruction Video

 Level 2 Certification FAQs

-Q. Is it better to use Pittosporum or Israeli Ruscus for the Crescent Corsage?
+Q. Is it better to use pittosporum or Israeli ruscus for the corsage?

-A. Pittosporum is easier to come by.
-Pittosporum can be grown in green houses or around the school and can be used for practice in class.
-Israeli Ruscus should be used as a substitution if Pittosporum is unavailable.
+A. Pittosporum is easier to obtain.
+Pittosporum can be grown in greenhouses or around the school and can be used for practice in class.
+Israeli ruscus should be used as a substitution if pittosporum is unavailable.

 Q. Do roses come without thorns for the rose vase arrangement testing?